 Processor has implemented the following technical und organizational measures, which may be adapted from time to time based on technological progress.

-Controller's personal data is only accessed with Processor's explicit consent to perform support for the use of the Peerdom application.
+Controller's personal data is only accessed with Controller's explicit consent to perform support by the Processor for the use of the Peerdom application.

 The data centers we use are protected through access controls and policies for the network, including firewalls (or equivalent) and authentication controls.
 User access to the data centers is logged.